deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “Ugh, I *hate* those ones.”

 There was a sleepy voice from the middle bunk.
-“Do either of you two have a dream where you *shut up and go to sleep?*”
+“Do either of you two have a dream where you *shut up and go to sleep?”*

 Xiù and Julian shared an embarrassed silent laugh with each other before Xiù looked up.
 “Sorry Al. But it’s like five in the morning anyway, so...”